malramsay64/Crystal_Melting/notebooks/06_fluctuations.md

 import pandas as pd
 import altair as alt
 import numpy as np
-import sys

-sys.path.append("../src")
-import figures
-import fluctuations
+from crystal_analysis import figures, fluctuations

 %matplotlib inline
 import matplotlib.pyplot as plt